 Yet, first aid emergencies are real; they do happen.
 If a child finds themselves with an out-of-commission adult, their survival (and the adults) may be in their small hands.
 First aid skills for kids really are necessary.

-Why Teach Your Kid Basic First Aid Skills
+Why Basic First Aid Skills for Kids are Necessary

 I personally believe–quite strongly–that we often underestimate our children.
 They can learn much and absorb information far more quickly than adults in many cases.
 Yes, they will be limited by their small size in what they can do to help, but some help is always better than none.
 We can empower them and help keep our families safer by teaching them first aid skills and letting them know we trust them to care for us in our time of need.